 Cromarty Courthouse Museum: linking the past with the future

-This elegant Grade A listed former courthouse, built in 1773, now houses fascinating exhibitions about the historic town of Cromarty and the neigbouring parish of Resolis.
+This elegant Grade A listed former courthouse, now houses fascinating exhibitions about the historic town of Cromarty and the neigbouring parish of Resolis.
 The Courthouse is more than just one of the oft-photographed eighteenth century buildings and tourist attractions in Cromarty, it is the repository for the cultural heritage of the town.
 As such it has a responsibility to:

 - collect and protect the memory of the area